What Happens If I Get a Traffic Ticket in Nevada?

 Did you get a traffic ticket in Nevada?
 Don’t worry, we’ll help you take care of it.
-Just read on to find out everything you need to know about traffic tickets in the state of Nevada and how to deal with them.
+This quick guide tells you everything you need to know about traffic tickets in the Silver State and how to deal with them.

 - You are convicted of a traffic violation.

-- The DMV receives a conviction notice from your court.
+- The DMV receives the conviction notice from your court.

 - The violation is recorded on your driving record.

 - You receive demerit points for the violation.

 The more severe your offense is, the more demerit points you will be assigned.
 Some examples of traffic violations and the points that accompany them include:

 - Speeding 1-10 MPH over the posted speed limit: 1 point